Evi-2003/SpotiPlay/README.md

 - [x] Using the songs name to find the right music video for it using Youtube.
 - [x] Displaying the right video
 - [x] When the song ends, the scripts need to be reloaded automatically
+- [ ] Make the video follow the timestamp of the song - This is a hard one for now
 - [ ] Implement a authorization for the user, this is needed by Spotify
-- [ ] Make the video follow the timestamp of the song